High Holidays 5786/2025

 Is there childcare?

-We are not offering childcare this year.
+We are not offering childcare at this time.
 We encourage children of all ages to join us for services.
-We are offering shorter, family oriented services on the morning of Rosh Hashanah and Yom Kippur.
+We are offering shorter, family-oriented services on the evenings of Rosh Hashanah and Yom Kippur.

 Where should I park?